sjharw/sync-async-api-tutorial/README.md

 # sync-async-api-tutorial

 ## About
-The Jupyter Notebook api_comparison.ipynb demonstrates how to make both synchronous and asynchronous API requests using the IUCN API as an example.
+The Jupyter Notebook 'api_comparison.ipynb' demonstrates how to make both synchronous and asynchronous API requests using the IUCN API as an example.

 In the tutorial, the following areas are covered:
 - Making API requests with the `requests`, `futures`, `asyncio` and `aiohttp` libraries
 - Timing API requests
 - Plotting the results of API requests
 - Testing API requests

+The API used in this notebook is IUCN, please see their [terms of use](https://www.iucnredlist.org/terms/terms-of-use).

 ## Background
 In Python, synchronous and asynchronous API requests refer to different ways of sending and receiving data from an external API or web service.